2022 FIFA World Cup Group A: Qatar vs Senegal

-The two teams had never met before.
+The two teams had never met before, though the match was unique for being the first time ever the Asian champions faced the African champions at a FIFA World Cup.

-Boulaye Dia put Senegal in front in the 41st minute with a low finish to the left corner of the net after a mistake by Qatar defender Boualem Khoukhi.
-Seven minutes later it was 2-0 when Famara Diédhiou scored with a header from a corner from the right by Ismail Jakobs.

-Mohammed Muntari pulled a goal back for Qater in the 78th minute when he scored with a header to the left corner after a cross from Ismaeel Mohammad on the right.
+Boulaye Dia put Senegal in front in the 41st minute, with a low finish to the left corner of the net after a mistake by Qatar defender Boualem Khoukhi.
+Seven minutes later, Famara Diédhiou doubled Senegal's lead with a header from a corner taken by Ismail Jakobs.
+Mohammed Muntari pulled one back for Qatar in the 78th minute, the nation's first ever World Cup goal, with a header to the left corner after a cross from Ismaeel Mohammad.
 Bamba Dieng scored a third for Senegal in the 84th minute with a deflected shot to the net after a pass from Iliman Ndiaye on the right.

-Following the Netherlands' 1–1 draw with Ecuador played after this match, Qatar became the first host country to be eliminated from the group stage of the FIFA World Cup after just two games, and the second overall, after South Africa, to fail to progress to the knockout round.
+Following the Netherlands' 1–1 draw with Ecuador played after this match, Qatar became the first host country to be eliminated from the group stage of the FIFA World Cup after just two games, and the second hosts after South Africa in 2010 to fail to progress to the second round.
 This loss also confirmed Qatar as the worst hosts by performance, as they could secure no more than three points, one short of South Africa's four.

 Netherlands vs Ecuador

-The two teams had faced each other twice, most recently in 2014, a 1–1 draw in a friendly game.
-In the 6th minute Cody Gakpo cut inside and shot left-footed to the left corner of the net from just outside the penalty area to put the Netherlands in front.
-Four minutes into the second half Enner Valencia scored his third goal of the tournament to make it 1-1 when he followed up the rebound after Andries Noppert had saved a shot from Pervis Estupiñán.
+The two teams had faced each other twice, most recently in 2014, a 1–1 draw in a friendly.

+In the sixth minute of the match, Cody Gakpo cut inside and shot into the left corner of the net from just outside the penalty area to put the Netherlands in front.
+Just before the first half ended, Ecuadorian defender Pervis Estupiñán deflected his teammate's shot in, but the goal was called offside.
+Four minutes into the second half, Enner Valencia scored his third goal of the tournament to equalize for Ecuador, converting the rebound after goalkeeper Andries Noppert had saved a shot from Estupiñán.
+Despite Ecuador later hitting the crossbar, the game saw no further goals and ended in a 1–1 draw.

 Ecuador vs Senegal

 The two teams had faced each other twice, most recently in 2005, a 2–1 win for Senegal in a friendly.

-In the 44th minute, Ismaïla Sarr was fouled in the penalty area by Piero Hincapié with Sarr scoring the resulting penalty low to the right corner.
-In the 67th minute Moisés Caicedo made it 1-1 when he finished the ball low to the net from close range after it reached him from a corner on the right from Félix Torres.

-With twenty minutes to go Kalidou Koulibaly put Senegal back in front with a right-foot volley from six yards out after the ball came to him after a free-kick from the right.
-It was his first ever goal for Senegal.
+In the 44th minute, Senegal's Ismaïla Sarr was fouled in the penalty area by Piero Hincapié, with Sarr scoring the resulting penalty low to the right corner.
+In the 67th minute, Moisés Caicedo put Ecuador level when he finished from close range after the ball had reached him from a Félix Torres corner.
+With twenty minutes left in the match, captain Kalidou Koulibaly scored his first ever international goal with a volley from six yards out to put Senegal back in front.

-Ecuador's loss led to being eliminated from the Group Stage for a second time, the first being in 2014.
+Ecuador's loss eliminated them in the group stage for a third time after 2002 and 2014, while Senegal advanced to the knockout stage for a second time and the first since 2002.